 - 2.25 Within BS 5228 "Code of practice for noise and vibration control on construction and open sites - Part 1: Noise" a method for predicting noise from construction activity is provided.
-It is the accepted Standard employed for the assessment of noise and vibration from construction sites. - 2.26 The Standard also provides a framework for good working practice and guidance on methods of mitigating noise by employing a number of different techniques. - 2.27 Annex E of BS 5228 outline three approaches to the assessment of significance of noise effects which are:

-Significance based on fixed noise limits.
+It is the accepted Standard employed for the assessment of noise and vibration from construction sites. - 2.26 The Standard also provides a framework for good working practice and guidance on methods of mitigating noise by employing a number of different techniques. - 2.27 Annex E of BS 5228 outline three approaches to the assessment of significance of noise effects which are: - i) Significance based on fixed noise limits.
 Noise levels should not exceed 70 dB(A) in rural, suburban and urban areas away from main road traffic and industrial noise, or 75 dB(A) in urban areas near main roads in heavy industrial areas;

-ii) Significance based on noise change - method 1.
-Noise levels should not exceed thresholds determined from existing ambient noise levels using the "ABC Method":

-A - 65 dB (daytime) when ambient noise levels (when rounded to the nearest 5 dB) are less than this value, iii) Significance based on noise change - method 2.
+- ii) Significance based on noise change method 1.
+Noise levels should not exceed thresholds determined from existing ambient noise levels using the "ABC Method": - A 65 dB (daytime) when ambient noise levels (when rounded to the nearest 5 dB) are less than this value, - B 70 dB (daytime) when ambient noise levels (when rounded to the nearest 5 dB) are the same as the category A value, - C 75 dB (daytime) when ambient noise levels (when rounded to the nearest 5 dB) are higher than the category A value. - iii) Significance based on noise change method 2.
 Construction noise levels are deemed to be significant if the total noise (ambient + construction) exceeds the pre-construction ambient noise level by 5 dB or more, subject to the lower cut-off value of 65 dB (daytime).